-- A child or adult can tip the range and be killed. - Install anti-tip bracket to floor or wall per installation instructions. - Slide range back so rear range foot is engaged in the slot of the floormounting anti-tip bracket or rear range pin is engaged under the wallmounting anti-tip bracket. - Re-engage the anti-tip bracket if range is moved. - Do not operate the range without anti-tip bracket installed and engaged. - Failure to follow these instructions can result in death or serious burns to children and adults.
+- A child or adult can tip the range and be killed. - Install anti-tip bracket to wall per installation instructions. - Slide range back so rear range pin is under the anti-tip bracket. - Re-engage the anti-tip bracket if range is moved. - Do not operate the range without anti-tip bracket installed and engaged. - Failure to follow these instructions can result in death or serious burns to children and adults.